chef/chef-web-docs/content/data_bags.md

 mkdir data_bags/admins
 ```

-would create a data bag folder named "admins".
+would create a data bag folder named `admins`.
 The equivalent command
 for using knife is:

 ```bash